rakehsaleem/Crack-Detection-TF-1.x.x/README.md

 * Example of training on your own dataset, with emphasize on how to build and adapt codes to dataset with multiple classes.

 # Getting Started
+The pre-trained weights from MS COCO and ImageNet are provided to fine-tune the new dataset and for starters, begin with this blog [post](https://engineering.matterport.com/splash-of-color-instance-segmentation-with-mask-r-cnn-and-tensorflow-7c761e238b46) about the balloon color splash sample.
+It covers the process starting from annotating images to training to using the results in a sample application.

 * [demo.ipynb](https://github.com/rakehsaleem/Custom_Mask_RCNN/blob/master/crack/demo.ipynb): This is the easiest way to start and it shows an example of using a model pre-trained on crack dataset to segment your own images.
-It includes code to run object detection and instance segmentation on arbitrary images.
+It includes code to run crack detection and instance segmentation on arbitrary images.
-* [(model.py, utils.py, config.py)](https://github.com/rakehsaleem/Custom_Mask_RCNN/tree/master/mrcnn): These files contain the main Mask RCNN implementation files.
+* [(model.py, utils.py, config.py)](https://github.com/rakehsaleem/Custom_Mask_RCNN/tree/master/mrcnn): These files contain the main Mask RCNN implementation.

 * ~~[inspect_data.ipynb](): This notebook visualizes the different pre-processing steps to prepare the training data~~